gohugoio/hugo/content/content-management/menus.md

         URL: "/getting-started/"
 ---
 ```
+{{% /code %}}

+{{% note %}}
-**NOTE:** The URLs must be relative to the context root.
+The URLs must be relative to the context root.
 If the `baseURL` is `http://example.com/mysite/`, then the URLs in the menu must not include the context root `mysite`.
 Using an absolute URL will overide the baseURL.
 If the `URL` is `http://subdomain.example.com/`, the output will be `http://subdomain.example.com`.
+{{% /note %}}

 ## Nesting

 All nesting of content is done via the `parent` field.

 The parent of an entry should be the identifier of another entry.
 Identifier should be unique (within a menu).

 The following order is used to determine an Identifier:

-* Name >
-    * LinkTitle >
-        * Title
+`.Name > .LinkTitle` > .Title`

-This means that `title` will be used unless `linktitle` is present, etc. In practice, Name and Identifier are never displayed and only used to structure relationships.
+This means that `.Title` will be used unless `.LinkTitle` is present, etc. In practice, `.Name` and `.Identifier` are only used to structure relationships and therefore never displayed.

-In this example, the top level of the menu is defined in the config file
-and all content entries are attached to one of these entries via the
+In this example, the top level of the menu is defined in your [site `config` file][config]).
+All content entries are attached to one of these entries via the `.Parent` field.
-`parent` field.

 ## Rendering Menus

 See [Menu Templates](/templates/menu-templates/) for information on how to render your site menus.

+[config]: /getting-started/configuration/
+[multilingual]: /content-management/multilingual-mode/
+[sitevars]: /variables/